Supporting LGBTQ+ Students

 LGBTQ+ people are recognised and celebrated alongside LGBTQ+ equality through the ITP and PSHE programme, curriculum, student leadership, staff training, policy and the school environment.
 Both the ‘Educate & Celebrate’ and ‘Stonewall’ initiatives continue to support us to successfully eradicate homophobia, biphobia and transphobia permanently from our school and to make Merstham Park School officially LGBTQ+ friendly.

-ITP and PSHCE lessons
+Humanities and PSHCE lessons

 KS3 Exploring different kinds of rights and obligations